Lawmakers announce deal to halt lead paint ballot measure

 "We appreciate the efforts of all involved," they said.

-Kendall Klingler, a spokeswoman for the paint industry's ballot measure committee, did not immediately respond to a request for comment.
+Kendall Klingler, a spokeswoman for the paint industry's ballot measure committee, said in a statement that the group will work with lawmakers on a policy "putting more money in the hands of homeowners faster through a responsible statewide program."

 Three major paint companies financed the initiative after court rulings declared lead paint to be a public nuisance and required them to pay for cleanup.
 The ballot measure would have shifted the cost to clean up homes from the paint companies to California taxpayers.

+Democratic lawmakers agreed to drop at least some of the half-dozen bills they'd introduced targeting paint companies in retaliation for the initiative.
+Other issues remain under discussion, including liability for homes that were not part of the court case, said Assemblyman David Chiu, D-San Francisco.

+"Let's not forget that the real issue here is getting lead paint out of homes," said Assemblyman Tim Grayson, D-Concord.

-Courts ruled in favor of 10 California cities and counties that argued paint companies ConAgra, NL Industries and Sherwin-Williams knowingly endangered public health by advertising and selling lead paint.
+Courts ruled in favor of 10 California cities and counties that argued ConAgra, NL Industries and Sherwin-Williams knowingly endangered public health by advertising and selling lead paint.

 A Santa Clara County judge found lead paint to be a public nuisance and required the three companies to pay $1.15 billion for abatement.
 A state Court of Appeal in November upheld the finding of public nuisance but said the companies only have to pay for abatement in homes built before 1951.
 The final bill for those homes has not yet been determined but is expected to reach into the hundreds of millions of dollars.